chan602/immunocascade/README.md

 The game has two primary modes:

-Story Mode

-A guided, panel-based experience where players follow immune responses step-by-step (starting with influenza).
+Story Mode: A guided, panel-based experience where players follow immune responses step-by-step (starting with influenza).
 Users make decisions that influence outcomes such as viral clearance, immune activation, or failure states like cytokine storms or immune evasion.

-Canvas Mode
-A more open, interactive environment where players build immune responses themselves using cell types and signaling interactions.
+Canvas Mode: A more open, interactive environment where players build immune responses themselves using cell types and signaling interactions.
 A scoring and feedback system evaluates accuracy and provides guidance.

 What It Teaches